Form 8965: Health Coverage Exemptions

+Note: The individual mandate from the Affordable Care Act is no longer required.
+The following information about Form 8965 does not apply to federal tax returns after 2019.
+This is subject to change, and we will keep you updated should the form become available again.
+Moreover, many states have their own health care penalties and mandates.
+Please refer to the tax policies in your filing state for further guidance and exemptions.
 If you don’t have health insurance, you might get a little uneasy around tax season.
-After the Affordable Care Act was signed into legislation, all tax payers are required to either have health insurance or pay a penalty—which puts people who can’t afford health care and those who missed open enrollment in a tough bind.
+Since the signing of the Affordable Care Act, all taxpayers are required to either have health insurance or pay a penalty—which puts people who can’t afford health care and those who missed open enrollment in a tough bind.
 If you’re in this camp, don’t panic quite yet.
 There are exceptions to the rule, and you may be able to claim a coverage exemption using IRS Form 8965.
-Keep reading to learn about 8965 instructions and how you just might be able to avoid paying a penalty on your tax return.
+Keep reading to learn about how you just might be able to avoid paying a penalty on your tax return, or use the links below to skip to the section that interests you the most.

-IRS Form 8965, Health Coverage Exemptions, is a document used by taxpayers who either need to claim or report a coverage exemption.
-It also contains instructions for how to figure out your shared responsibility payment for any month you (or another member of your tax household) had neither health care coverage nor a coverage exemption.
+What is Form 8965?As mentioned earlier, the Affordable Care Act made having health insurance a requirement for every person in the United States.
+However, it’s not always possible to have health coverage 100% of the year.
+Luckily, that’s where IRS Form 8965, Health Coverage Exemptions, comes in.
+The tax form was created by the IRS for taxpayers who wish to either claim or report a coverage exemption.
+Exemptions include living abroad, not being able to afford coverage, and more—we’ll discuss exemptions in detail later on.
+The form provides instructions to help you calculate the shared responsibility payment for any month you (or another member of your tax household) didn’t have health care coverage nor an exemption.
 For the purpose of Form 8965, a “tax household” generally includes you, your spouse (if filing a joint return), and any individual you can claim as a dependent.
+Note that if your exemption has already been approved and granted by a Health Insurance Marketplace, then you don’t need to file this form.

-In most cases, you can claim a coverage exemption using IRS Form 8965 alongside your federal tax return.
-In a few circumstances, you need to fill out an application, print it, and mail it to the Health Insurance Marketplace for review.
-If they approve and you receive exemption granted by the marketplace, you’ll report it during your tax return by following the IRS Form 8965 instructions.
+Understanding Health Coverage ExemptionsA Form 8965 exemption means that you’re excused from the individual mandate—the part of the law that requires you to have health insurance.
+As a result, you won’t be required to pay fees for any month you or your household are uninsured.
+In most cases, you can claim a coverage exemption by submitting IRS Form 8965 alongside your federal tax return.
+However, in a few circumstances you need to fill out an application, print it, and mail it to the Health Insurance Marketplace for review.
+If your exemption is approved, you’ll report it on your tax return by following the instructions found on IRS Form 8965.
+We’ll look at both instances in-depth below.

 - Income-related exemptions: You can claim an exemption if your income is below the tax filing threshold.
-Also, if the lowest-priced coverage available to you, either through the marketplace or job-based plan would cost more than 8.16% of your household income, you can claim an affordability exemption using Form 8965.
+Also, if the lowest-priced coverage available to you, either through the Marketplace or job-based plan, would cost more than 8.16% of your household income, you can claim an affordability exemption.

-- Health coverage-related exemptions: If you were only uninsured for one to two months, you may qualify for the short gap exemption.
-You may also be exempt if you live in a state without an expanded Medicaid program, and your household income is 138% below the federal poverty level.
+- Health coverage-related exemptions: If you were only uninsured for one to two months, you may qualify for a short gap exemption.
+You may also be exempt if you live in a state without an expanded Medicaid program, and your household income is below 138% of the federal poverty level.

-- Group membership exemptions: You can claim a Form 8965 exemption for membership in certain groups including a federally recognized tribe (or are eligible for services through an Indian Health Service Provider), a recognized health care sharing ministry, or a member of cognized religious sect with religious objections to insurance, including Social Security and Medicare (application required).
+- Group membership exemptions: You can claim a Form 8965 exemption for membership in certain groups, including a federally recognized tribe (if you were eligible for services through an Indian Health Service Provider) or recognized health care sharing ministry.

 - You were homeless